She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 Lisa doesn't remember any doctors or nurses telling her why she was there or what was going on.
 But she does remember, about a week into her hospitalization, her husband bringing a printout from online about postpartum psychosis.

 The article said elevated hormones from childbirth — plus sleep deprivation — can trigger confusion and paranoia.
-Lisa didn't believe it — she thought her husband was tricking her, and had spent hours on Photoshop, piecing together a fake article.
+Lisa didn't believe it — she thought her husband was tricking her and had spent hours using Photoshop to piece together a fake article.

-"I really was just like, 'No. I've heard of postpartum depression," she says.
+"I really was just like, 'No. I've heard of postpartum depression,' " she says.
 "No!
 I have never heard that there's postpartum crazy."

 New data on moms who die by suicide

 But postpartum psychosis is real.
-Studies suggest it affects about one or two women out of every thousand that give birth; some doctors now think even more women than that are affected, but go undiagnosed.
+Studies suggest it affects about one or two women out of every thousand who give birth; some doctors now think even more women than that are affected, but go undiagnosed.
 Without proper treatment, some of those women end up dying — by suicide.

 California researchers just finished their first big study on maternal suicides.
 The state's public health department hasn't published the findings yet, KQED was able to review some of the data: 99 new moms in the state died by suicide over a 10-year period.

 The investigators determined that of those 99 suicides, 98 were preventable.
-The women might be alive today if the health care system in California had done a better job screening women, diagnosing them, and treating them.
+The women might be alive today if the health care system in California had done a better job screening women, diagnosing their illness and treating them.

 "The work that we do here is less than 10 percent of what needs to be done," says Dr. Nirmaljit Dhami, a psychiatrist at El Camino Hospital in Mountain View, Calif.
-She helped review the suicides, but did not share data from the report with journalists.
+She helped review the suicides but did not share data from the report with journalists.

-Dhami is an expert on postpartum mental illness, and often treats cases of postpartum psychosis that OB-GYNs mishandled.
-Based on her clinical experience and observations, she says, a lot of doctors don't know the early signs of postpartum psychosis; they don't know that the symptoms wax and wane.
+Dhami is an expert on postpartum mental illness and often treats cases of postpartum psychosis that OB-GYNs mishandled.
+Based on her clinical experience and observations, she says, a lot of doctors don't know the early signs of postpartum psychosis and don't know that the symptoms wax and wane.

 "A lot of times the patient will present very clearly, then at other times, will present with acute confusion and disorganization," Dhami says.

-It's what happened to Lisa Abramson — feeling like she was of sound mind one moment, and then believing the walls were talking to her in the next.
+It's what happened to Lisa Abramson — feeling like she was of sound mind one moment and then believing the walls were talking to her in the next.

-"This is a symptom that clinicians who are not trained in this field can easily miss," Dhami says, "Because when they see the patient in their office with the family, they can think that the patient is normal and is probably suffering from sleep deprivation — and discharge them home."
+"This is a symptom that clinicians who are not trained in this field can easily miss," Dhami says, "because when they see the patient in their office with the family, they can think that the patient is normal and is probably suffering from sleep deprivation — and discharge them home."

 That's how women can end up dead.
-In the U.S., mental health problems are one of main contributors to maternal mortality, according to a 2018 report from a CDC initiative called Building U.S. Capacity to Review and Prevent Maternal Deaths.
+In the U.S., mental health problems are one of main contributors to maternal mortality, according to a 2018 report from a Centers for Disease Control and Prevention initiative called Building U.S. Capacity to Review and Prevent Maternal Deaths.
 On the report's list of causes of death among new moms, mental health problems (which include drug overdoses) rank seventh — nearly tied with the complications of high blood pressure.
 For white women, mental health problems are the fourth leading cause of death.

 Even when new moms do get referred for psychiatric care in the days and weeks after their child's birth, Dhami says, the care is often inadequate or inappropriate.
 Doctors prescribe the wrong medications.
 Insurance companies push patients out of psychiatric units before they are ready.
 And the staff of psych units, generally, are not trained in these illnesses, Dhami says, and may not be equipped to care for even the most basic physical needs of new moms.